 In this case, then all parameters for DWB would be placed in that namespace, e.g.

-These three servers then expose an action interface corresponding to its task.
+These three servers then expose an action interface corresponding to their task.

 When the behavior tree ticks the corresponding BT node, it will call the action server to process its task.